janlauber/bachelor-thesis/chapters/evaluation.typ

   - *Code Quality Analysis:* Utilizing CodeFactor @CodefactorAnalysisTools2022 to scrutinize the quality of the system's codebase, including the Kubernetes operator.
 This analysis helps identify potential issues in the code such as complexity, maintainability, and security vulnerabilities.
   - *Scalability Testing:* Conducting load tests to evaluate the system's performance under varying loads, ensuring that it can handle multiple concurrent deployments without compromising performance.

+#pagebreak()

 == Testing Methodology

 The methodology integrates specific software tools and manual testing to provide a comprehensive evaluation of the One-Click Deployment system:

 - *User Experience Testing:* Conducted informally with colleagues, this involves direct interaction with the system’s UI to complete specific deployment tasks, capturing real-time feedback and usability data.
 - *Performance Testing:*
-  - *Frontend Performance:* Using Google Lighthouse to systematically assess and document the frontend's performance under typical usage conditions.
+  - *Frontend Performance:* Using Google Lighthouse #footnote[https://developer.chrome.com/docs/lighthouse/overview] to systematically assess and document the frontend's performance under typical usage conditions.
-  - *Code Quality Assessment:* CodeFactor is employed to analyze the entire codebase, providing a detailed report on code health, identifying areas for improvement, and ensuring adherence to best coding practices.
+  - *Code Quality Assessment:* CodeFactor #footnote[https://codefactor.io/] is employed to analyze the entire codebase, providing a detailed report on code health, identifying areas for improvement, and ensuring adherence to best coding practices.
   - *Scalability Testing:* Load tests are performed manually to simulate multiple concurrent deployments, monitoring the system's response time and resource utilization under varying loads.

-== Test Results
+== Test Results #footnote[Results are attached in the appendices.]

 The results from the testing phase are critical in highlighting the system’s operational strengths and areas for improvement: